 These common work injuries can be the result of overexertion, a slip or fall, or due to improper use of equipment and repetitive motions.
 By correcting the root cause of a work injury, our physical therapist can help to quickly relieve pain and promote faster healing, making it possible to return to work sooner rather than later.

 How Physical Therapy Can Help Treat Work Injuries

 Physical therapy is ideal for treating work injuries quickly, to help you return to work as soon as possible.
 Our physical therapists utilize the most advanced treatment methods in an effort to quickly relieve your pain and improve mobility, promoting faster healing without the use of more invasive procedures like surgery.
 Safe, effective, and prescription drug-free physical therapy is an ideal treatment option for people of all ages.

 Some of the most common physical therapy treatment methods include massage therapy, therapeutic exercise, manual therapy, electrical stimulation and more.
 If you or a loved one has recently suffered from a work-related injury, rehabilitation with our physical therapists can help you to get back on your feet and return to work as soon as possible.
-Contact our office today at Clearwater, FL to learn more and schedule an appointment.
+Contact our office today to learn more and schedule an appointment.